-RHI for domestic buildings applies from Spring 2014: RHI Domestic.
-Renewable heat installations commissioned since 15 July 2009 can now receive a cashback subsidy of 18.8 pence per kilowatt hour used – for the first seven years of the equipment used.
+RHI for domestic buildings has applied since 9 April 2014: RHI Domestic: d-RHI.
+Renewable heat installations commissioned since 15 July 2009 can receive a cashback subsidy of 21 pence per kilowatt hour – for the first seven years of the equipment used.

 The RHI tariff table below shows the technologies that are eligible for Domestic RHI and the tariffs for each technology.
 The RHI provides a major incentive for owners to invest in ground source heat pumps and solar thermal renewable heat technologies.
 The tariffs are based on pence/kWh of deemed renewable heat delivered.
 The rates vary with the technology used as follows:

 Tariffs increase with inflation each April, although the biomass tariff may be degressed.

 To receive RHI for a domestic building, each system must be installed by an MCS certified installer.